itjosephk2/task-tracker-react/README.md

 #### Description

-The tasklist page is the main page of the app.
+The task list page is the main page of the app.
 It contains all the tasks listed down.
 There is fields which all can be ordered by.
 There is also a toggle check box to check the task as completed or not.

 #### Planned Improvements